PseudoMon/plater/README.md

 It's possible to create a content file without later generating a page out of it (you might want that such as when creating a draft, or if you only need to use its metadata).
 There are two ways to go about it.
 You can either add a `draft` metadata to the content (it doesn't matter what you fill it with), or you can put the content's type in the variable `dontpost` in the settings file.

 ## Static Files
-Plater doesn't do anything to your output folder other than inserting the pages it generated.
-If you want to add static files, such as stylesheets, Javascripts, images, etc, you can simply add them to the output folder.
-Plater also doesn't remove any files from the output folder, so if there's any unused files, you'll have to remove them yourself.
+Plater doesn't do anything to your output directory other than inserting the pages it generated.
+If you want to add static files, such as stylesheets, Javascripts, images, etc, you can simply add them to the output directory.
+Plater also doesn't remove any files from the output directory, so if there's any unused files, you'll have to remove them yourself.

 ## Local Testing
 For local testing, I suggest setting `siteurl` to `localhost:[port]`.
 And then when you're trying to test the site, make a local server by running `python -m http.server [port]`.
 If port is not provided, it'll default to `8000`.
 Just remember to change `siteurl` back and regenerating when you're ready to upload to the real server.